nsencowi/fm-gh-bedrock-generator_rotating_text/README.md

 # 3 Installation
 Download the .gh file and place in your Grasshopper Components folder.
-You can open this folder from Grasshopper, go to File->Special Folders->Components Folders When you have copied the file to the folder, right click on the file and select Properties.
+You can open this folder from Grasshopper, go to File->Special Folders->Components Folders.
+When you have copied the file to the folder, right click on the file and select Properties.
 Make sure you have Administrator Rights and if needed check the box "Enable".